-Where not installing an ASD fan, wire mesh or equivalent rodent screen mesh not smaller than 1/2 inch (13 mm) shall be provided at the point of exhaust to prevent debris or small animals from entering exhaust piping.
+Where not installing an ASD fan, rodent screen mesh shall be provided at the point of exhaust to stop debris or small animals from entering exhaust piping.
+Openings in the mesh shall not be smaller than 1/2 inch (13 mm).